ncoghlan/misc/notes/python3/questions_and_answers.rst

 according to that encoding), Python 3 will aim to faithfully reproduce the input byte sequence as the output byte sequence.

+The implicit nature of the conversions in Python 2 also means that encoding operations may raise decoding errors and vice-versa, depending on the input types and the codecs involved.

 Ned Batchelder's wonderful `Pragmatic Unicode`_ talk/essay could just as well be titled "This is why Python 3 exists".

 Python 3 also embeds Unicode support more deeply into the language itself.
-With UTF-8 as the default source encoding (instead of ASCII) and all text being handling as Unicode, many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit arbitrary Unicode characters.
+With UTF-8 as the default source encoding (instead of ASCII) and all text being handling as Unicode, many parts of the language that were previously restricted to ASCII text (such as identifiers) now permit a much wider range of Unicode characters.
 This permits developers with a native language other than English to use names in their own language rather than being forced to use names that fit within the ASCII character set.

 Removing the implicit type conversions also made it more practical to implement the new internal Unicode data model for Python 3.3, where